Paris of the Iliad – Fated to Destroy?

 To deflect the argument, Zeus declared a contest, to be decided by the mortal man, Paris.
 Hermes led the goddesses to bathe in the spring of Mt.
 Ida.
 They approached Paris as he herded his cattle on the mountain.
 The three goddesses were not about to give up the title of “fairest” easily.
 Paris, enjoying his new role immensely, insisted that they each parade before him naked so that he could determine which would claim the title.
 The goddesses agreed, but he did not arrive at a conclusion.

 With no compunction for fairness, each of the goddesses offered him a handsome bribe in hopes of winning the attention of Paris.
 Mythology tells us that Hera offered him ownership of Europe and Asia.
-Athena offered him the wisdom and skill of all the greatest warriors in battle.
-Aphrodite offered him the love of the most beautiful woman on Earth–Helen of Sparta.
+Athena, the goddess of war, offered him the wisdom and skill of all the greatest warriors in battle.
+Aphrodite offered him the love of the most beautiful woman on Earth – Helen of Sparta.
 Swayed not by the desire for land or skill, Paris chose the third gift, and therefore, Aphrodite won the contest.

 Paris: Iliad Hero or Villain?